 Mrs K Lambert, the Headteacher, will be responsible for supporting children who need positive handling, and will be trained accordingly.
 Please see Positive Handling Policy.
+Please see Red and Bound Book in Mrs Lamberts office

 13.3 Confiscation

 Any prohibited items (listed in section 3) found in pupils' possession will be confiscated.
 These items will not be returned to pupils.